LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 ## Change Log

-1.2.0: Added Soft Dependency Interface Module (SDIM) to access StatMessaging to allow removal of StatMessaging as a dependency.
+1.6.0: Reworked visibility code based on Hollo's TS base implementation 1.5.0: Added code to implement visibility for EAR spawned assets 1.3.1: Corrects spawned mini orientation so that facing is correct 1.3.0: Changed how CMP Integration works and added support for CMP Transformation, CMP Aura and CMP Effect 1.3.0: Added more logging during registry to identify issues with assetBundles that fail to register 1.2.0: Added Soft Dependency Interface Module (SDIM) to access StatMessaging to allow removal of StatMessaging as a dependency.
        if not using CMP integration then neither CMP nor StatMessaging is needed.
 1.2.0: Added code to prevent registration failure of an asset to prevent other assets from being registered.
 1.1.1: Added missing manifest dependency (StatMessaging).
 No plugin change.
 1.1.0: Added integration with CMP support.
 Select mini and hold CTRL while selecting an asset in the library.

-1.0.1: Added code to ignore non-asset bundle assets

-1.0.0: Initial release
+1.0.1: Added code to ignore non-asset bundle assets 1.0.0: Initial release

 ## Install